loganheffernan2/thesis-blank/blog/nida-abdullah.md

 **LH** A lot of students also come in with their references to graphic design being things that were handed to them from commercial spheres.
 You can look at someone’s mood board and it’s all film posters, clothing graphics, fashion campaigns.
 Not that beautiful imagery in these places is invalid or unimportant, but I wonder if teaching the history of, say, radical publishing would help better situate the ways design performs.

 **NA** If you’re not just producing the perfect portfolio and you suspend all of that, then you can challenge yourself.
-I think Chris said this, maybe he said it to you—he says that the job becomes a distraction from the real thing that you want to do or the job becomes a way for you to change.
+I think Chris <span class="contentNote">(7)</span> said this, maybe he said it to you—he says that the job becomes a distraction from the real thing that you want to do or the job becomes a way for you to change.
 You want to get into the job, but it's not what you actually want to do.
 There’s the other stuff, and then the job is to support the other stuff or it’s the distraction from the other stuff.
 How do you get into the world and then produce critical work?
 It’s not the job that you actually want to do.
 That’s how I think about myself.

 I didn’t want to work for IBM, I really didn’t.
 All of my work in school was all about revolution and critical change.
 In reflection, I didn’t realize it, but when I was actually in school, I didn’t recognize that that’s what I was doing.
 When I was working and hating it, you don’t really realize it—but I didn’t want to be a successful designer.
 Now that I’m an educator, I recognize that I work for this large institution, and I hate that, too.
 I think you produce the work on the side, but I don’t think our Pratt students necessarily see it that way.

-**LH** I was reading about Evening Class recently.
-It started as an alternative to a BFA or an MFA and then turned into, “Okay, how can we create a continuing education space that’s community oriented; maybe it’s open-source, maybe it’s non-hierarchical.”
+**LH** I was reading about Evening Class recently. <span class="contentNote">(8)</span> It started as an alternative to a BFA or an MFA and then turned into, “Okay, how can we create a continuing education space that’s community oriented; maybe it’s open-source, maybe it’s non-hierarchical.”
 It allows space for people who are working in places that don’t necessarily provide a ton of room for critical discourse to come together and think about that.

 That’s a division I’ve played with in my head; whether you work in service to industry or work in some absolutely subversive way, those are the only two paths.
 But it’s not like that.
 That’s never really the case.
 Maybe you can work strictly in service to industry, but I don't think it's really possible to work totally against industry and commerce.
 Those spaces become interesting, too.
 What can a peer-education or on-going education space provide that’s not available or restricted within the institutional framework?
 A college like Pratt is still expected to provide a fairly standardized tool kit.

 **NA** That’s the draw-back.
 We still have to provide this functioning working way of you getting into the world and “making it.”
 We’ve had these discussions, like, “Maybe we have these alternative minors of ‘How to Counterfeit Money,’” and that’s a minor.
 That’s stuff we want to try out, but I don’t know if they’ll let us.
 It’s maybe not ethical, it depends on what you see as ethical.

 **LH** Part of my friction with some of the instruction I’ve gotten during my undergraduate studies is that I would like for everyone to encourage critical reflection.
-I remember reading someone’s framework for practicing more ethically that proposed three levels of criticism: criticism of the self and the work you’re making, criticism of the community and your peers and the way you’re all making work, and criticism of how graphic design at large connects to the world beyond it.
-Those propose three tiers through which to evaluate the work that’s being made and situate yourself better within the grand scheme of things.
+I remember reading someone’s framework for practicing more ethically that proposed three levels of criticism: criticism of the self and the work you’re making, criticism of the community and your peers and the way you’re all making work, and criticism of how graphic design at large connects to the world beyond it. <span class="contentNote">(9)</span> Those propose three tiers through which to evaluate the work that’s being made and situate yourself better within the grand scheme of things.
 But I also think it’s beyond Pratt’s control—nor do they want to, necessarily—ask every teacher to bring those ideas into the classroom.
 I’ve certainly had my fair share of teachers where the idea is that you know how to typeset a brochure so you can go work at Pentagram when you graduate.

 The additional issue with that is that a lot of people want that, that’s what they’ve always expected design to be.
 There isn’t an understanding of an alternative to that way of working.